ceejbot/fivebeans/README.md

 Heavily inspired by [node-beanstalk-client](https://github.com/benlund/node-beanstalk-client), which is a perfectly usable client but somewhat dusty.
 I wanted more complete support of the beanstalkd protocol in a project written in plain javascript.

 All client method names are the same case & spelling as the beanstalk text command, with hyphens replaced by underscore.
-The single exception is 'delete', which is called as "destroy()".

 For complete details on the beanstalkd commands, see [its protocol documentation](https://github.com/kr/beanstalkd/blob/master/doc/protocol.txt).